chibiboba/JS-202/My Notes/Lesson 5 Notes.md

-  Technically, `radio` input types don't require the `value` attribute.
+  - Technically, `radio` input types don't require the `value` attribute.
 If you omit the `value` attribute, the browser will send `NAME=on` to the server, where `NAME` is the value of the `name` property.
 We recommend always using the `value` attribute and use `name` to group related radio buttons together.
 If several radio buttons belong together, they should all have the same `name` attribute value.

-  Note that we added a `checked` attribute to the blue button to make that button the initial selection.
+  - Note that we added a `checked` attribute to the blue button to make that button the initial selection.
 If we want to leave all of the radio buttons unselected, but still require a selection, we can add a `required` attribute to each button.

 - Button types, such as `submit`, `reset`, and the `button` type use the `value` attribute for the label that appears on the button:

+  - Note that `type="button"` is out of favor; consider using the `<button>` element instead.

   ```html
   <form action="#" method="post">